umbraco/UmbracoDocs/Reference/Security/use-https.md

 *In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS), or, formerly, its predecessor, Secure Sockets Layer (SSL)* - [wikipedia](https://en.wikipedia.org/wiki/HTTPS)

 While the deprecated SSL (2.0 and 3.0) are not supported anymore by modern browsers, some of the Umbraco configuration still uses SSL.
-But rest assured, that is only the name.
-The Umbraco team takes security serious since ages, but no-one ever thought of changing name of the setting.
+But rest assured, that is **only** the name.